coha-it/dr-oliver-haas.de/wp-content/plugins/a3-lazy-load/readme.txt

 == Changelog ==

+= 2.4.7 - 2021/07/19 =
+* This maintenance release has code tweaks for WordPress 5.8 compatibility plus Security hardening.
+* Tweak - Test for lazy load work correctly with  new WebP extension that WordPress 5.8 support
+* Tweak - Test for compatibility with WordPress 5.8
+* Security - Add more variable, options and html escaping
+* Security - Get variable via name instead of use extract

+= 2.4.6 - 2021/06/08 =
+* This maintenance release has code tweaks to resolve conflicts with third party plugs that use data-src and data-poster attributes, plus compatibility with WordPress 5.7.2
+* Tweak - Check if data-src attribute exists on image tags, if so, then lazy load placeholder image for src attribute
+* Tweak - Check if data-poster attribute exists on video tags, if so, then lazy load placeholder image for poster attribute
+* Tweak - Test for compatibility with WordPress 5.7.2

+= 2.4.5 - 2021/03/17 =
+* This maintenance release updates 23 deprecated jQuery functions for compatibility with the latest version of jQuery in WordPress 5.7
+* Tweak - Update JavaScript on plugin framework for compatibility with latest version of jQuery and resolve PHP warning event shorthand is deprecated.
+* Tweak - Replace deprecated .change( handler ) with .on( 'change', handler )
+* Tweak - Replace deprecated .change() with .trigger('change')
+* Tweak - Replace deprecated .focus( handler ) with .on( 'focus', handler )
+* Tweak - Replace deprecated .focus() with .trigger('focus')
+* Tweak - Replace deprecated .click( handler ) with .on( 'click', handler )
+* Tweak - Replace deprecated .click() with .trigger('click')
+* Tweak - Replace deprecated .select( handler ) with .on( 'select', handler )
+* Tweak - Replace deprecated .select() with .trigger('select')
+* Tweak - Replace deprecated .blur( handler ) with .on( 'blur', handler )
+* Tweak - Replace deprecated .blur() with .trigger('blur')
+* Tweak - Replace deprecated .resize( handler ) with .on( 'resize', handler )
+* Tweak - Replace deprecated .submit( handler ) with .on( 'submit', handler )
+* Tweak - Replace deprecated .scroll( handler ) with .on( 'scroll', handler )
+* Tweak - Replace deprecated .mousedown( handler ) with .on( 'mousedown', handler )
+* Tweak - Replace deprecated .mouseover( handler ) with .on( 'mouseover', handler )
+* Tweak - Replace deprecated .mouseout( handler ) with .on( 'mouseout', handler )
+* Tweak - Replace deprecated .keydown( handler ) with .on( 'keydown', handler )
+* Tweak - Replace deprecated .attr('disabled', 'disabled') with .prop('disabled', true)
+* Tweak - Replace deprecated .removeAttr('disabled') with .prop('disabled', false)
+* Tweak - Replace deprecated .attr('selected', 'selected') with .prop('selected', true)
+* Tweak - Replace deprecated .removeAttr('selected') with .prop('selected', false)
+* Tweak - Replace deprecated .attr('checked', 'checked') with .prop('checked', true)
+* Tweak - Replace deprecated .removeAttr('checked') with .prop('checked', false)

+= 2.4.4 - 2021/03/09 =
+* This maintenance release is for compatibility with WordPress 5.7
+* Tweak - Test for compatibility with WordPress 5.7
+* Tweak - Tweak for compatibility with WordPress 5.7 iframes lazy load feature
+* Tweak - Update the plugins description

+= 2.4.3 - 2020/12/30 =
+* This is an important maintenance release that updates our scripts for compatibility with the latest version of jQuery released in WordPress 5.6
+* Tweak - Update JavaScript on plugin framework for work compatibility with latest version of jQuery
+* Fix - Replace .bind( event, handler ) by .on( event, handler ) for compatibility with latest version of jQuery
+* Fix - Replace :eq() Selector by .eq() for compatibility with latest version of jQuery
+* Fix - Replace .error() by .on( “error” ) for compatibility with latest version of jQuery
+* Fix - Replace :first Selector by .first() for compatibility with latest version of jQuery
+* Fix - Replace :gt(0) Selector by .slice(1) for compatibility with latest version of jQuery
+* Fix - Remove jQuery.browser for compatibility with latest version of jQuery
+* Fix - Replace jQuery.isArray() by Array.isArray() for compatibility with latest version of jQuery
+* Fix - Replace jQuery.isFunction(x) by typeof x === “function” for compatibility with latest version of jQuery
+* Fix - Replace jQuery.isNumeric(x) by typeof x === “number” for compatibility with latest version of jQuery
+* Fix - Replace jQuery.now() by Date.now() for compatibility with latest version of jQuery
+* Fix - Replace jQuery.parseJSON() by JSON.parse() for compatibility with latest version of jQuery
+* Fix - Remove jQuery.support for compatibility with latest version of jQuery
+* Fix - Replace jQuery.trim(x) by x.trim() for compatibility with latest version of jQuery
+* Fix - Replace jQuery.type(x) by typeof x for compatibility with latest version of jQuery
+* Fix - Replace .load( handler ) by .on( “load”, handler ) for compatibility with latest version of jQuery
+* Fix - Replace .size() by .length for compatibility with latest version of jQuery
+* Fix - Replace .unbind( event ) by .off( event ) for compatibility with latest version of jQuery
+* Fix - Replace .unload( handler ) by .on( “unload”, handler ) for compatibility with latest version of jQuery

+= 2.4.2 - 2020/12/08 =
+* This maintenance release has tweaks and bug fixes for compatibility with WordPress major version 5.6, PHP 7.4.8 and WooCommerce 4.7.1
+* Tweak - Test and Tweak for compatibility with PHP 7.4.8
+* Tweak - Test for compatibility with WordPress 5.6
+* Tweak - Test for compatibility with WooCommerce 4.7.1
+* Fix - Attached ajaxComplete to document instead of window
+* Fix - Replace old isFunction by typeof check function

 = 2.4.1 - 2020/08/17 =
 * This maintenance release resolves a conflict with jQuery helper plugin and WordPress 5.5